Undergraduate Course Catalog 2014-2015

 The UNH Archaeological Field School in Belize

 Offered in the summer, the UNH Archaeological Field School in Belize is a four-week program where students excavate ancient Maya sites and are trained in archaeological field and lab techniques.
 Students register for ANTH 675 and earn 8 credit hours.
 Assisted by program staff, each student chooses a topic of original field research to focus on (e.g., analyses of a particular artifact class, architecture, excavation, or survey results from the project).
 The program is directed by Eleanor Harrison-Buck, assistant professor of anthropology, who has worked on archaeological projects in Belize and Guatemala since 1992.
-The program is administered by the COLA Center for Study Abroad, and the faculty director is Eleanor Harrison-Buck.
-For more information, contact firstname.lastname@example.org, (603) 862-3962, 116 Murkland Hall, or visit www.unh.edu/anthropology/belize.
+The program is administered by the COLA Center for Study Abroad.
+For more information, contact email@example.com, (603) 862-3962, 116 Murkland Hall, or visit cola.unh.edu/study-abroad/program/belize-field-school.

 Archaeological Survey and Mapping in Belize